datafold-dev/datafold/doc/source/api.rst

 Software documentation
 ======================

-**datafold** 's software architecture consists of three package layers
+*datafold's* software architecture consists of three package layers

-* high level for meta models: :py:class:`datafold.appfold`
+* :py:class:`datafold.appfold` (high) - for meta-models
-* medium level for models for manifold learning and data trasnformation :py:class:`datafold.dynfold`
+* :py:class:`datafold.dynfold` (medium) - for manifold learning, data transformations and time series decompositions
-* low level for data structures and associated algorithms :py:class:`datafold.pcfold`
+* :py:class:`datafold.pcfold` (low) - for data structures and associated objects and algorithms

-The three layers encapsulate a workflow hierarchy intending to maintain a high degree of modularity in *datafold* that allows ongoing contribution in the active research of data-driven models with an explicit manifold context.
-The models or data structures on each layer can, therefore, also be used on their own and be part of new model implementations.
-Dependencies between the layers are unidirectional, where models can depend on the functionality of lower levels and in some cases also of the same layer.
+The three layers encapsulate a workflow hierarchy to maintain a high degree of modularity in *datafold*.
+Each model is intended to be used on their own or internally in other model implementations.
+Dependencies between the layers are unidirectional, where models can depend on the functionality of lower levels and in some cases at the same layer.

-Each package layer contains model classes with clear scope, which is indicated by its base class(es).
-All *datafold* models integrate with base classes from scikit-learn's API or in the case of time series data generalize the API in a conformant (duck typing) fashion.
+Each model has a clear scope, which is indicated by the associated base classes.
+A base class is either directly from scikit-learn or *datafold* provides own specifications that align to the scikit-learn API in a duck-typing fashion

-* :class:`sklean.BaseEstimator`
+* :class:`sklearn.BaseEstimator`
-  The application interface was templated from the scikit-learn :cite:`pedregosa_scikit-learn_2011`: project.
+   All models inherit from this base class
-* :class:`TSCTransformerMixIn`
+* :class:`.TSCTransformerMixIn`
-  MixIn that is aligned to `scikit-learn`'s `TransformerMixIn <https://scikit-learn.org/stable/modules/generated/sklearn.base.TransformerMixin.html>`_ but generalizes the input and output to time series data.
+  The mixin for transformer is aligned to `scikit-learn`'s `TransformerMixIn <https://scikit-learn.org/stable/modules/generated/sklearn.base.TransformerMixin.html>`_ but also allows passing time series data as input.
-* :class:`TSCPredictMixin`
+* :class:`.TSCPredictMixin`
-  MixIn that structures models for system identification.
-The model is fitted with time series data, requires initial conditions and time specifications for evaluation.
+  The mixin is intended for models that fit time series data and are capable to model dynamical systems (cf. system identification).
+For model evaluation, a fitted model requires an initial condition and time specifications.
-* :class:`sklean.RegressorMixin` and `sklean.MultiOutputMixin`
+* :class:`sklearn.RegressorMixin` and `sklearn.MultiOutputMixin`
-  MixIns for models that interpolate or regress function values on point cloud manifolds.
+  The scikit-learn mixins are used in *datafold* models that interpolate or regress function values on manifold point cloud.

 .. automodapi:: datafold.appfold
 .. automodapi:: datafold.dynfold